Building Catspense - From Idea to Architecture

 - Issue templates for bug reports and feature requests

-- Welcoming community guidelines
+- Community guidelines

-- Local Expertise: Developers who use specific banks can build the best parsers for them
+- Local expertise: Developers who use specific banks can build the best parsers for them

 Following Along